andriyko/sublime-robot-framework-assistant/README.md

 robot_framework_extension
 -------------------------
-File extension defines which types of files the Robot Framework Data Editor plugin will search from the folder defined in the robot_framework_workspace option.
+File extension defines which types of files the Robot Framework Assistant plugin will search from the folder defined in the robot_framework_workspace option.

 This setting affects the plugin commands and features but the theme